japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 DEBUG DriverEndpoint: Launching task [taskId] on executor id: [executorId] hostname: [executorHost].
 ```

-In the end, `launchTasks` sends the (serialized) task to associated executor to launch the task (by sending a xref:executor:CoarseGrainedExecutorBackend.adoc#LaunchTask[LaunchTask] message to the executor's RPC endpoint with the serialized task insize `SerializableBuffer`).
+In the end, `launchTasks` sends the (serialized) task to associated executor to launch the task (by sending a executor:CoarseGrainedExecutorBackend.md#LaunchTask[LaunchTask] message to the executor's RPC endpoint with the serialized task insize `SerializableBuffer`).

-NOTE: `ExecutorData` tracks the xref:rpc:RpcEndpointRef.adoc[RpcEndpointRef] of executors to send serialized tasks to (as `executorEndpoint`).
+NOTE: `ExecutorData` tracks the rpc:RpcEndpointRef.md[RpcEndpointRef] of executors to send serialized tasks to (as `executorEndpoint`).

 IMPORTANT: This is the moment in a task's lifecycle when the driver sends the serialized task to an assigned executor.

-In case the size of a serialized `TaskDescription` equals or exceeds the xref:scheduler:CoarseGrainedSchedulerBackend.adoc#maxRpcMessageSize[maximum RPC message size], `launchTasks` finds the xref:scheduler:TaskSetManager.adoc[TaskSetManager] (associated with the `TaskDescription`) and xref:scheduler:TaskSetManager.adoc#abort[aborts it] with the following message:
+In case the size of a serialized `TaskDescription` equals or exceeds the scheduler:CoarseGrainedSchedulerBackend.md#maxRpcMessageSize[maximum RPC message size], `launchTasks` finds the scheduler:TaskSetManager.md[TaskSetManager] (associated with the `TaskDescription`) and scheduler:TaskSetManager.md#abort[aborts it] with the following message:

 [options="wrap"]
 ----
 Serialized task [id]:[index] was [limit] bytes, which exceeds max allowed: spark.rpc.message.maxSize ([maxRpcMessageSize] bytes).
 Consider increasing spark.rpc.message.maxSize or using broadcast variables for large values.
 ----

-NOTE: `launchTasks` uses the xref:scheduler:TaskSchedulerImpl.adoc#taskIdToTaskSetManager[registry of active `TaskSetManagers` per task id] from <<scheduler, TaskSchedulerImpl>> that was given when <<creating-instance, `CoarseGrainedSchedulerBackend` was created>>.
+NOTE: `launchTasks` uses the scheduler:TaskSchedulerImpl.md#taskIdToTaskSetManager[registry of active `TaskSetManagers` per task id] from <<scheduler, TaskSchedulerImpl>> that was given when <<creating-instance, `CoarseGrainedSchedulerBackend` was created>>.

 NOTE: Scheduling in Spark relies on cores only (not memory), i.e. the number of tasks Spark can run on an executor is limited by the number of cores available only.
 When submitting a Spark application for execution both executor resources -- memory and cores -- can however be specified explicitly.
 It is the job of a cluster manager to monitor the memory and take action when its use exceeds what was assigned.